John W. Dickinson: Career

 After graduating, Dickinson became the assistant principal at the Westfield Normal School.
 In 1856, he was promoted to principal, succeeding William H. Wells.
 Dickinson was a proponent of Oswego Movement, which sought to teach children through the use of objects rather than through memorization.

 In 1877, Dickinson was named secretary of the Massachusetts Board of Education, a position previously held by Horace Mann, Barnas Sears, George S. Boutwell, and Joseph White.
 During his tenure, the school district system was abolished and replaced with a town system.
 A law providing funding for small towns to hire school superintendents was passed and Dickinson originated a plan that would allow smaller towns to partner together to hire a joint superintendent.
 Also during Dickinson's time in office, four new normal school buildings were constructed and model schools were incorporated into normal school instruction.
+He also served as state librarian as party of his role as secretary of the board of education.

 Dickinson was a member of the Williams College board of trustees from 1886 to 1890 and the Newton, Massachusetts school committee from 1888 to 1893.

 Dickinson resigned as secretary on December 31, 1893, but remained involved in education, teaching courses in psychology and rhetoric at the Emerson School of Oratory.
 He also published two volumes of The Principals and Methods of Teaching, derived from a Knowledge of the Mind.